Food Supplier Agreements

 Legal Counsel for Food Supplier Agreements

-The Food Law Firm will work with you to draft supplier agreements that mitigate risks and better position your business for success.
+The Food Law Firm will work with you to draft supplier agreements that mitigate risk and better position your business for success.
 Contact us today to get started.

 What Are the Different Types of Supplier Agreements?

 Supplier agreements are a class of agreement that regulates the sale of goods between one party and another.
-This class of agreement can be very broad, potentially encompassing the following types of transactions:
+This class can be very broad, potentially encompassing the following types of transactions:

-- Bulk Supplier Agreements: Producers of raw ingredients and bulk commodities have agreements with manufacturers to whom they sell.
+- Bulk Supplier Agreements: producers of raw ingredients and bulk commodities have agreements with the manufacturers to whom they sell.
 These are the purest form of supplier agreement and generally only discuss major warranties, product specifications, and business points like delivery dates and payment terms.
-There is not generally much room for negotiation and they are not in the business of sharing any more risk than they have to.
-The only “heavy lift” document in a Supplier Agreement like this is the “product specification”, which is the detailed, objective description of the product to be purchased.
+There is not much room for negotiation.
+The only “heavy lift” document is the product specification — the detailed, objective description of the product to be purchased.

-- Manufacturing Supplier Agreements: This includes co-packer agreements and private label agreements.
+- Manufacturing Supplier Agreements: this includes co-packer agreements and private label agreements.
 These are also types of supplier agreements because they are contracts for the purchase of goods.
-For food businesses that use contract packing, a manufacturing supplier is at a pivotal point in the production chain.
+For food businesses that use contract packing, a manufacturing supplier sits at a pivotal point in the production chain.

 Don’t think of supplier agreements as individual obligations between two parties.
 In the food system, supplier agreements are links in your production chain.
-A product marketer will sign supplier agreements down the chain to retailers, then back up the production chain to manufacturers and ingredient suppliers.
-A business leader needs to be able to spot the weak links and then make the entire chain stronger.
+A product marketer will sign supplier agreements down the chain to retailers, then back up the chain to manufacturers and ingredient suppliers.
+A business leader needs to spot the weak links and then make the entire chain stronger.

 How Do Supplier Agreements Affect the Food Business?

 A good retail supplier agreement puts maximum responsibility onto the manufacturer or marketer for all legal liabilities.
-Big retailers understand that it’s a privilege to get access to their customers, and this reflects in their supplier agreements.
-The bigger the retailer, the more oppressive the terms will be for the food business.
-The terms are usually non-negotiable, “take it or leave it” deals.
-In these agreements, food businesses routinely agree to things like recall expenses, which is a potentially huge liability.
+Big retailers understand that it’s a privilege to get access to their customers, and the bigger the retailer, the more oppressive the terms tend to be.
+The terms are usually non-negotiable, “take it or leave it” deals, and food businesses routinely agree to things like recall expenses — a potentially huge liability.

-If a food business sells ingredients or commodities, the “bulk supplier” agreement needs to address a few basic warranties.
-It also needs to clearly describe the characteristics of the product to be sold, in as much detail as possible.
-The document used to describe the product is called the “specification” or just a “spec”.
-The details in the spec set the commercial expectation of the buyer.
+If a food business sells ingredients or commodities, the bulk supplier agreement needs to address a few basic warranties and clearly describe the characteristics of the product to be sold in as much detail as possible.
+The document used to describe the product is the “specification,” or “spec,” and the details in it set the commercial expectation of the buyer.

 How to Manage Supplier Agreement Risks

 The risks are manageable if you know what you are doing.
-The solution is systemic.
-Most of the tools you have to address the risk are contractual.
+The solution is systemic, and most of the tools are contractual.
 Here are the steps we recommend:

 - Know that the retailers set the standard for risk management in your chain.
-A well run food business is going to audit its retail supplier agreements and put all of its liabilities into a stack.
-Retailers require things like minimum levels of insurance coverage, third party food safety audits, food safety documentation, and recall insurance or recall expenses.
-Once you’ve identified the full spectrum of liability, you can start to push the liabilities onto other parties in the chain.
+A well-run food business audits its retail supplier agreements and stacks up all of its liabilities.
+Retailers require things like minimum insurance coverage, third-party food safety audits, food safety documentation, and recall insurance or recall expenses.
+Once you’ve identified the full spectrum of liability, you can start to push liabilities onto other parties in the chain.

-- Use strong copacker agreements.
-If you have set up your copacker with the right supplies, the co-packer agreement ensures follow-through by the manufacturer.
-Essentially, the obligations of the copacker should mirror as closely as possible the obligations imposed by the retailer’s supplier agreements.
+- Use strong co-packer agreements.
+If you’ve set up your co-packer with the right supplies, the co-packer agreement ensures follow-through.
+The obligations of the co-packer should mirror, as closely as possible, the obligations imposed by the retailer’s supplier agreement.

 - Consider recall insurance.
-Product recalls are a real probability even when companies are focused on the risks.
-However, it is not uncommon for retailers to give themselves the unilateral ability to recall your product and send you the bill.
+Product recalls are a real probability even when companies are focused on the risks, and it is not uncommon for retailers to give themselves the unilateral ability to recall your product and send you the bill.

 Our subscription service